 preserve; well! does not the author believe that the world, at the time of Noe and of Lot, was in a fallen, ruined state?
 Thus shall it be when the Son of man shall be revealed.
 The state of things then existing was one of ruin, although there were faithful persons.
 It may be called economy, dispensation, what you please; the force of the truth here is obvious.

-As to @2 Timothy 3, I have not quoted it in the thought that it could by itself shew the existence of an apostasy; but to shew that the word of God always presents to us the picture of the ruin of the state of things established by God&#8212;a ruin which the presence of a few faithful ones cannot prevent&#8212;a ruin which will terminate by the complete apostasy, and the manifestation of the Antichrist, and which will be closed by cutting off.
+As to @2 Timothy 3, I have not quoted it in the thought that it could by itself shew the existence of an apostasy; but to shew that the word of God always presents to us the picture of the ruin of the state of things established by God -- a ruin which the presence of a few faithful ones cannot prevent -- a ruin which will terminate by the complete apostasy, and the manifestation of the Antichrist, and which will be closed by cutting off.
 Perilous times shall come: this is all that our brother sees; but in what consists the difficulty of those times?
 It is this: that men, Christians by profession, are found again in the reprobate condition of the Gentiles, depicted in @Romans 1.
 And it is added that evil men and seducers shall wax worse and worse.
 It is said, that men shall be in this state.
 Is not that a state of ruin, a fallen condition, when the description of Christendom is that men shall be such as the Gentiles, whom God had given over to a mind void of judgment?
 Compare @Romans 1 and 2 and @2 Timothy 3.
 In the original the resemblance between them is even more striking.
 Therefore difficult times are not only spoken of, but the special character of those times is shewn.
-We may add that, when the times are so difficult that there is need of extraordinary warnings, it is evident that it must be a general state&#8212;a state that characterises the dispensation, and more or less in contrast with that of the first times.
-Thus what is read in @2 Thessalonians 2&#8212;the great apostasy&#8212;is not yet consummated.
-But in the application of this passage to the general destiny of the economy, I assert that it teaches us of the mystery of lawlessness which had commenced working from the time of the apostle, was to continue, and that which restrained being taken away, that the lawless one should be revealed, whom the Lord should destroy by the appearing of His coming*;* and that, previous to this, the apostasy should take place.
+We may add that, when the times are so difficult that there is need of extraordinary warnings, it is evident that it must be a general state -- a state that characterises the dispensation, and more or less in contrast with that of the first times.
+Thus what is read in @2 Thessalonians 2 -- the great apostasy -- is not yet consummated.
+But in the application of this passage to the general destiny of the economy, I assert that it teaches us of the mystery of lawlessness which had commenced working from the time of the apostle, was to continue, and that which restrained being taken away, that the lawless one should be revealed, whom the Lord should destroy by the appearing of His coming; and that, previous to this, the apostasy should take place.

-Is not that the ruin of the dispensation, the manifestation of an apostasy, the principles of which were already at work in the apostle&#8217;s time, and only waited till that which restrained was taken out of the way, to manifest themselves in the lawless
+Is not that the ruin of the dispensation, the manifestation of an apostasy, the principles of which were already at work in the apostle's time, and only waited till that which restrained was taken out of the way, to manifest themselves in the lawless